 So this would have category theory organizing mathematics (with sweep and generality, indeed) by finding unifying patterns, but not necessarily by seeing mathematics as reducible to, or embeddable into, or underpinned by, one grand foundational story.

 It is too soon to worry about ‘foundations vs unifying overview’, however, before we even see category theory at work!
 But Leinster’s remark does point up why many philosophers, in particular, might find category theory hard work: for it is indeed often presented against an assumed wide-ranging knowledge of modern mathematics, and by drawing out patterns in a background which philosophers may well lack.
-But perhaps we can edge our way in …
+But perhaps we can edge our way in.

-but while this is a useful source of pointers forward to different areas of interest, I suspect most beginners won’t be enlightened at all, as this is already pretty abstract (and indeed will probably only reinforce the impression that you need to know a lot of mathematics before you can get to grips with categories — not so).
-Better to return to this article once you know a little.
-So where to start?
+The Stanford Encyclopedia of Philosophy has a brisk introductory encyclopaedia article notionally addressed to philosophers by Jean-Pierre Marquis, ‘Category Theory’.
+But while piece this is a useful source of pointers forward to different areas of interest, I suspect most beginners won’t be enlightened at all, as it is already pretty abstract (and indeed will probably only reinforce the impression that you need to know a lot of mathematics before you can get to grips with categories — not so).
+Better to return to this article once you are already moderately acquainted with category theory.
+So where to begin?

-Let’s mention three introductory books with different virtues, in something like order of difficulty:
+I’ll start with three introductory books with different virtues, in something like order of difficulty:

 - Robert Goldblatt, Topoi: The Categorial Analysis of Logic (North-Holland 1979, very inexpensively reprinted by Dover 2009, and also available online ).
 Overall, this book (as the title suggests) is angled towards aspects of category theory of particular interest to logicians.
 It eventually covers a good deal of ground (with the difficulty level then going up accordingly, of course), but for the moment I’m suggesting you start off by just reading the first three chapters which cover much of what you’d pick up from Lawvere and Schanuel in far fewer pages.
 As mathematical exposition, this still strikes me as first rate.
 (I’m inclined to say that if you don’t find these opening chapters accessible and intriguing, then category theory is probably not for you.
 If you do like them, then at some later point you’ll no doubt want to read more of the book.)

 Also starting from scratch, and at something like the same level of accessibility of Goldblatt’s early chapters and/or Simmons’s book, there is:

-- Steve Awodey, Category Theory, Oxford Logic Guides 49 (OUP 2nd end 2010: downloadable version here).
+- Steve Awodey, Category Theory, Oxford Logic Guides 49 (OUP 2nd ed, 2010).

 - Tom Leinster, Basic Category Theory (CUP, 2014).